 Welcome to the Prostitution Licensing Authority (PLA)

 The PLA was created to implement the Prostitution Act 1999, which came into operation on 1 July 2000.
 Under the legislation, brothels that have been granted a licence from the PLA can operate legally in Queensland.
-There are two legal forms of prostitution in Queensland – private/sole operators and licensed brothels.
+There are two legal forms of prostitution in Queensland – private/sole operator sex workers and licensed brothels.

-The prostitution legislation has been designed to limit the incidence of sexually transmissible infections, to ensure the safety of sex workers, to seek to avoid the exploitation of those workers and to minimise the incidence of official corruption in the sex industry.
-These objectives have been foremost in the minds of the PLA members as the legislation has been implemented; the policies and systems in place at the PLA are solely intended to facilitate their achievement.
+The prostitution legislation has been designed to limit the incidence of sexually transmissible infections, to ensure the safety of sex workers and that they are not exploited and to minimise the incidence of official corruption and the involvement of organised crime in the sex industry.
+These objectives have been foremost in the minds of the PLA members as the legislation has been implemented; the policies and systems in place at the PLA are intended to facilitate their achievement.

 This website is intended to present a range of information about: